2008 World Series: Game 4

 Robin Roberts threw out the Ceremonial First pitch while Patti LaBelle sang the national anthem.
-Philadelphia took a 1–0 lead in the bottom of the first inning, as Jimmy Rollins led off with a double and scored when Pat Burrell later walked with the bases loaded.
-The Phillies doubled their lead in the third inning when Chase Utley reached base on a fielding error and scored on Pedro Feliz's single.
-The Rays scored their first run when Carl Crawford hit a solo home run in the top of the fourth inning.
-Ryan Howard's three-run home run in the bottom of the inning brought the score to 5–1.
-Tampa Bay's Eric Hinske hit a pinch-hit home run to bring the Rays within three runs, but Phillies pitcher Joe Blanton responded with a home run of his own to re-extend the lead to four; it was the first time a pitcher hit a home run in the World Series since Ken Holtzman in game 4 of the 1974 World Series.
-Blanton pitched six innings, giving up two runs on four hits to acquire his first win of the Series.
-Jayson Werth hit a two-run home run in the eighth inning—the Phillies' third of the game—to bring the score to 8–2.
-Later in the inning, Ryan Howard's second home run, and fifth RBI, increased the Phillies' lead to eight runs.
-Philadelphia's four relief pitchers combined for three shutout innings, giving up one hit.
+Philadelphia took a quick 1–0 lead in the bottom of the first inning, as Jimmy Rollins led off with a double and scored when Pat Burrell later walked with the bases loaded.
+The Phillies doubled their lead in the third when Chase Utley reached base on an error by Akinori Iwamura and scored on Pedro Feliz's RBI single.
+The Rays cut their deficit in half when Carl Crawford hit a solo home run in the top of the fourth inning, but Ryan Howard's three-run home run in the bottom half brought the score to 5–1.
+In the next inning, Eric Hinske hit a pinch-hit home run to bring the Rays within three runs, but Phillies starting pitcher Joe Blanton responded with a home run of his own to put his team back up by four.
+It was the first time a pitcher hit a home run in the World Series since Ken Holtzman in Game 4 of the 1974 World Series.
+In addition to hitting his first career home run, Blanton pitched six innings, striking out seven batters while giving up two runs on four hits to acquire his first win of the Series.
+In the eighth, Jayson Werth and Howard each hit a two-run home run to cap off the scoring at 10–2.
+Philadelphia's four relief pitchers combined for three shutout innings.
 Due to the late completion of the previous game, Games 3 and 4 each ended on the same calendar day.